bitphonix/HealthNexus/README.md

-# Doctor Appointment Assistant
+# HealthNexus: An Agentic AI Appointment Assistant

 ## 🚀 Project Overview

-This is a full-stack web application featuring an advanced, agentic AI powered by LangChain and Google's Gemini model.
+**HealthNexus** is a full-stack web application featuring an advanced, agentic AI powered by LangChain and Google's Gemini model.
 The agent serves as a "Doctor Appointment Assistant," capable of dynamically using a suite of tools to handle user requests for booking, checking availability, and reporting.
 The backend is built with FastAPI, and it interacts with a PostgreSQL database, Google Calendar, Gmail for email confirmations, and Slack for notifications.

 ### Core Features